amoibos/mongodb-delphi-driver/README.md

 * no gridfs support

 ToDo:
+* easy to use api
 * documentation
 * full test case coverage
 * resolve more pointer to typed pointer
 * seperate class mongodb

+Kudos to:
+* DRazny for bug fixes, advices, cleanups

 License:
 Like the c-driver Apache 2.0.